-Requirement Units
+Requiremen nts for the Major Units

 PSY2101 Personality Theory 3

 PSY2109W Research Methods (Writing Intensive) 4

 PSY2117 Psychobiology 3

 PSY2125 Cognitive Psychology 3

 PSY2133 Social Psychology 3

-One of the following courses:
+One of the following courses: 3-4

 PSY2141 Developmental Psychology

-PSY2149 Developmental Psychology in the Classroom and
+PSY2149 Developmental Psychology in the Classroom an d

-Communit y (CE) (4)
+Community

 PSY2150 Lifespan Development 1

 One of the following courses: 3-4

 PSY2157 Abnormal Psychology

 PSY2157W Abnormal Psychology (Writing Intensive) (4)

-One of the following courses:
+One of the f following courses: 3-4

 PSY2180 History and Systems of Psychology (Capstone)

-PSY2180W History and Systems of Psychology (Capstone/Writing
+PSY2180W History and Systems of Psychology (Capstone/V Writing

 Intensive) 4

 Upper-division Psychology (or other approved) elective courses 9

-Total Unit Requirement 124
+Total Unit Requirement

-This should be used as a guide only.
+\This should be used as a guide only.
 All degree requirements are subject to change.
 See Cañada counselors and/or University partner contacts for complete prerequisites and/or degree requirements.